-Figure 13-4 - Reactor power level resulting from a ramp reactivity insertion for an initial condition of hot zero power with forced flow cooling.
+Figure 13-4 - Reactor power level resulting from a ramp insertion for an initial condition of hot zero power with forced flow cooling.

-Figure 13-5 - Maximum fuel centerline and cladding temperature in the hot channel resulting from a ramp reactivity insertion for an initial condition of hot zero power with forced flow cooling.
+Figure 13-5 - Fuel centerline and cladding temperatures in the hot channel resulting from a ramp insertion for an initial condition of hot zero power with forced flow cooling.